Newcastle, New South Wales: Australian rules

 The sport of Australian rules is played in Newcastle and administered by AFL Hunter Central Coast.
 Australian Football League (AFL) pre-season matches have been held at the No.1 Sports Ground.

 Rugby union

 Rugby union is a football code that has been played in Newcastle since at least 1869, with the Newcastle Football Club formed in 1877.
 Newcastle and Hunter Rugby Union is the main body overseeing the sport in the region.
-In 2019, the New South Wales Waratahs of the professional Super Rugby competition played a competition match in Newcastle at Hunter Stadium for the first time.
+In 2019, the New South Wales Waratahs of the professional Super Rugby competition played a regular season match in Newcastle at Hunter Stadium for the first time.

 Horse racing

 Broadmeadow Racecourse is in the suburb of Broadmeadow.
 It is home to the Newcastle Jockey Club, established in 1907, which (as of 2016) races 35 times annually at the spacious 2000 m turf track with a 415 m home straight.
 It is the venue for three Group 3 races: in March is the 1400 m Newcastle Newmarket Handicap; and in September the 1,400-metre Cameron Handicap, and the 2300 m Newcastle Gold Cup.
 In 2015 work an inner track, known as the Beaumont Track, was added.

 Aboriginal jockey Merv Maynard commenced his career at Newcastle Racecourse, under Keith Tinson.
 Maynard enjoyed his first success in the 1948–49 season there, and went on to have a career spanning 50 years, winning the Newcastle Premiership twice, along with 1,500 winning rides in four countries.